harishhari123/Harish/README.md

 Project Solution Document

 1) Registering the user

+    User wil be asked to Signup or Login.

-  User will be register with the following information
+  User will be register with the following information:

    Name
    Mobile Number
    Email Address

 Once user is registered , the date will be stored in a Jason file for further tracking.

-We display a message “Registered successfully”
+We display a message “Registered successfully.”

+If user tries to login before signup, then he will be asked to sign up first.

 User can login , if he is already registered.

-Once user logged in ,
+If he fails to login, then he will be asked to check name, email and password and try again.

+If he fails to Login in three attempts, then he will not be given any other chance to login.

-Display a message “Logged in successfully”
+ If he logged in succesfully then display a message “Logged in successfully.”

 2) Garbage Collection:

   Once user logged in , ask user “Do you want to submit wastage”